 Contact Information for Programs and Services

 The Training Delivery and Compliance Bureau (TDC) is the principal liaison between the Commission and Law Enforcement Agencies, training managers, and Course Presenters.
-The bureau works with over 850 POST law enforcement presenters, as well as a number of agencies not in the POST program, to certify over 4,000 quality law enforcement training courses and to ensure the delivery of that training.
+The bureau works with over 900 POST law enforcement presenters, as well as a number of agencies not in the POST program, to certify quality law enforcement training courses and to ensure the delivery of that training.
 Our mission is fulfilled by a team of regional consultants and professional staff working together to ensure that the field training needs of over 96,000 peace officers, dispatchers, and reserve officers are met.

 The state is divided into ten service areas, each of which is overseen and serviced by a law enforcement training consultant assigned to this bureau.
 You may reach TDC staff by using POST’s Region Map and Bureau Contact Information.

 TDC Programs and Services

 The staff of the TDC Bureau consists of the Bureau Chief, ten Senior Law Enforcement Consultants, a Staff Services Manager who oversees three Course Control specialists, and a Contract Administrator.
 The bureau is responsible for the following:

 - Attending Chief, Training Manager, and other client meetings to provide consultation, answer questions, and clarify selection and/or training issues